Home of Ed Jenkins’ unique styles based on the basic Turkish Spindle.

 Ed applies creative innovations of his deep understanding of wood, gained through a lifetime woodworking passion, to designing various styles and sizes of spindles.
 Ed reinterprets the ancient concept of a Turkish spindle with a focus on aesthetics and achieving the best spin possible.
 All Ed’s spindles and Great Wheel are made using simple tools in his home shop in a small village tucked against the western foothills of the Cascade Mountains in N Oregon.
 No computerized machines or tools are used in Ed’s woodshop.

 Wanda does all the office work as well as some of the buffing and final finishing applications.
-She is also the pastor of their local Friends church.
-With the different tasks she handles she isn’t always near the computer (cell service is unreliable) but will do her best to reply as soon as possible.
+She isn’t always near the work computer but will do her best to reply as soon as possible.

 We’re blessed to be able to make this our livelihood!